 It's logical that a pupil should hear words several times before being expected to say them.
 Likewise a child needs to see a word written before you can expect him or her to write it.

 If your child is learning English at school then I recommend focusing on listening and speaking in your private lessons because usually those are the elements that are lacking in the school environment.

 Your child or pupil may very well be MILES behind the school curriculum and hopelessly lost.
 Well my recommendation is not to worry about that, but to build a strong foundation.
 Firstly make your lessons fun and not tense, because applying pressure during lessons is not likely to work.
 It's like pulling on a flower to make it grow faster.
 Instead your flower needs a little sunshine, a little rain and maybe some fertilizer to help it grow faster, i.e. some encouragement, an effective teaching strategy and some enjoyment in learning the subject.

 Build a strong foundation with the BASICS.
 After all what chance does your pupil have in learning fancy tenses if she has not mastered the present tense?
 In addition remember that school exams are not only chance in life to succeed.
 It's more important to nurture a love of the subject and a desire to learn than to try to flog someone through an exam which they have no chance of passing, or rush and pressurise a young beginner.
 Why?
 Well life goes on a long time!
 We can have many chances to take exams and to learn.
 So keep the joy of learning alive and one day that seed will flourish into an autonomous plant.

 LINK To author's site with one to one games: Shelley Vernon has helped 1000s of teachers be an inspiration to their pupils and achieve results 2x as fast.
 Teaching ESL creatively!
 Free one to one games and tips here:Teaching Your Child English

 Advert for graduate programs:

-graduate programs in education so you can help others.
+If you love to teach, consider online graduate programs in education so you can help others.